BolvicBolvicovic/ft_turing/lib/compiler.md

 As for mov, a subroutine is generated to compare with the input value.

 ### Comments
 Comments are defined by the character '#'.
+Therefor, it is impossible to use it in an alphabet as it would comment out the end of the alphabet.
 For example:
 ```asm
 # This a one line comment.